How to Be Vulnerable - And Find Your Real Self

 Psychotherapist and author Philippa Perry explores how our earliest experiences may have led to feelings of shame and made it difficult for us to communicate our needs

-If this is something you struggle with, therapy or counselling can help – find your therapist here
+If this is something you struggle with, you can find a counsellor or therapist here

 Feeling lonely sucks.
 And sometimes knowing what to say and how to be with others seems so hard that it feels easier to be lonely than taking the risk of rejection.